 In the first variation of our proposed behavioral model, we assume the threshold (user behavioral) is uniform across arms (locations).
-We establish that this setup is `equivalent' to Multiple-Play Multi-Armed Bandits (MP-MAB) where a fixed number of armed is played in each round.
+We establish that this setup is `equivalent' to Multiple-Play Multi-Armed Bandits (MP-MAB), where a fixed number of armed is played in each round.
 We also study the more general variation where the threshold is arm dependent.
-We establish that this setup is equivalent to Combinatorial Semi-Bandits where a subset of arms to be played is decided by solving a combinatorial $0$-$1$ knapsack, and the size of the subsets need not be the same in each round.
+We establish that this setup is equivalent to Combinatorial Semi-Bandits, where a subset of arms to be played is decided by solving a combinatorial $0$-$1$ knapsack problem.

-Formally, we tackle the sequential nature of the resource allocation problem by establishing its equivalence to the combinatorial semi-bandits framework.
+Formally, we tackle the sequential nature of the resource allocation problem by establishing its equivalence to the MP-MAB and combinatorial semi-bandits framework.
 By exploiting this equivalence for our proposed threshold-based behavioral model, we develop novel resource allocation algorithms by adapting existing algorithms and provide optimal regret guarantees for the same.

-\textbf{Related Work:} The problem of resource allocation for tackling crimes has received significant interest in recent times. \cite{NSE10_curtin2010determining} employ a static maximum coverage strategy for spatial police allocation while \cite{AAMAS16_nguyen2016capture} and \cite{AAMAS18_gholami2018adversary} study game-theoretic and adversarial perpetrator strategies.
+\paragraph{Related Work:} The problem of resource allocation for tackling crimes has received significant interest in recent times. \cite{NSE10_curtin2010determining} employ a static maximum coverage strategy for spatial police allocation while \cite{AAMAS16_nguyen2016capture} and \cite{AAMAS18_gholami2018adversary} study game-theoretic and adversarial perpetrator strategies.
 We, on the other hand, restrict ourselves to a non-adversarial setting. \citep{AOR14_adler2014location} and \cite{IJCAI17_rosenfeld2017security} look at traffic police resource deployment and consider the optimization aspects of the problem using real-time traffic, etc., which differs from the main focus of our work. \cite{AAMAS15_zhang2015keeping} investigate dynamic resource allocation in the context of police patrolling and poaching for opportunistic criminals.
 Here they attempt to learn a model of criminals using a dynamic Bayesian network.
 Our approach proposes simpler and realistic modeling of perpetrators where the underlying structure can be exploited efficiently.